superruzafa/visual-scala-reference/_en/functions/indexOfSlice.md

   <!-- <figcaption class="diagram-desc"></figcaption> -->
 </figure>

-If `as` cannot be found as a slice in this collection then `-1` is returned.
+If `as` cannot be found as a slice in this collection then this function returns `-1`.

 <figure class="diagram">
   <img src="images/indexOfSlice.3.svg" alt="indexOfSlice function">